shjhsj3/-HideRoot-RE-/README.md

 ---

-# ROOTassistant_HideRootGrass_scr<span style="color: #FF0000;">（ROOT Assistant Hide Root Grass Script）</span>
+# RootCloak<span style="color: #FF0000;">（ShadowRoot）</span>

 This project is a bash script designed to hide root traces by downloading and installing specific Magisk modules.
 It is particularly suitable for users who need to bypass app detection of root permissions.

 ## Project Overview

-The `ROOTassistant_HideRootGrass_scr` script assists users in hiding root status by automatically downloading and configuring the necessary Magisk modules.
+The `RootCloak_ShadowRoot` script assists users in hiding root status by automatically downloading and configuring the necessary Magisk modules.
 This allows users to maintain root functionality while avoiding detection by apps.

 ## Magisk Modules Used